BS, Eastern Mennonite University, 1994

 GOSHEN COLLEGE AS A FAITH MENTORING ENVIRONMENT

 A current research focus of mine has been on strengthening Goshen College as a faith mentoring environment for our students.
 Two research fellowships with Center for Intercultural Teaching and Learning, as well as one summer of Maple Scholars, has enabled me to collect quite a bit of data, both quantitative (surveys) and qualitative (interviews), from students, professors, administrators, and staff.
 The next phase of this project is to continue to implement practical strategies and ideas suggested from the findings of this work and to solicit voices of GC alumni in how they experienced their faith as students.

 HISTORY OF MENNONITE YOUTH MINISTRY

 Another research focus has been on the history of Mennonite youth ministry from 1885-2005, primarily focusing on efforts within the Mennonite Church and General Conference Mennonite Church denominations, the predecessors to Mennonite Church USA and Mennonite Church Canada.
 This work began as one unit in my doctoral program, but later I worked with four different students as part of Goshen College’s Maple Scholars program.
 Then, several other writers agreed to submit chapters that were published in an edited volume by Institute of Mennonite Studies in 2013 titled A History of Mennonite Youth Ministry, 1885-2005.

 For my doctoral project my focus was examining the role of biblical lament in faith formation and pastoral care of Mennonite Youth.
 I’ve enjoyed writing and speaking about this general subject in a variety of settings.

 A History of Mennonite Youth Ministry, 1885-2005 (Elkhart, IN: Institute of Mennonite Studies, 2013).
-I serve as editor and have contributed one essay for this volume titled “Growing Faith in Mennonite Youth: A Historical Review, 1885-2005.”
+I served as editor and have contributed one essay for this volume titled “Growing Faith in Mennonite Youth: A Historical Review, 1885-2005.”

 “Strengthening a Christian College as a Faith Mentoring Environment through Knowing, Being, and Doing” in Building a Culture of Faith, eds.
 Cary Balzer & Rod Reed (Abilene, TX: Christian Abilene University Press, Summer 2012).